MaximilianGander/BTP_HackXperience_SAC_DSP/exercises/3_Copy_Model_and_Import_Data/README.md

 ![screenshot01](https://user-images.githubusercontent.com/112691476/196177480-bf012fcc-6033-414d-a58b-ad321af88a2e.png)

-2. Next, we navigate to the Public folder, where we can find the TechEd sample content.
+2. Next, we navigate to the Public folder, where we can find the HackXperience sample content.
 This folder contains the story and data model which we will use as the basis for the next exercises.

 ![](/exercises/3_Copy_Model_and_Import_Data/images/screenshot02.png)

-3. Therefore we copy the TechEd sample content by selecting the folder and clicking on the "Copy To" Icon on the top right.
+3. Therefore we copy the HackXperience sample content by selecting the folder and clicking on the "Copy To" Icon on the top right.

 ![](/exercises/3_Copy_Model_and_Import_Data/images/screenshot03.png)

-4. In the pop-up box we change the folder name to TechEd2022_DA280_[yourlastname] (please replace [yourlastname] with your last name!) and save the copied folder to My Files
+4. In the pop-up box we change the folder name to HackXperience_[yourlastname] (please replace [yourlastname] with your last name!) and save the copied folder to My Files
 ![](/exercises/3_Copy_Model_and_Import_Data/images/screenshot18.png)

 ## Exercise 3.2 Import data

-1. Now let's load the data from SAP Data Warehouse Cloud into our SAP Analytics Cloud (SAC) model and build a table on top of it.
+1. Now let's load the data from SAP Datasphere into our SAP Analytics Cloud (SAC) model and build a table on top of it.
 We navigate into our copied sample content folder (**navigate from Public to My Files**) and open the model (COPY_SAP__FI_CLM_IM_LIQUIDITY_PLANNING).

 2. We switch to the Data Management View of the model where we can create the Import Job.

 ![](/exercises/3_Copy_Model_and_Import_Data/images/screenshot06.png)

 3. By clicking on "Import Data" we can choose whether to import data from a flat file, e.g. a csv or choose an existing connection to a data source to import data from.
-In our case, we already have a connection to DWC so we select "Data source".
+In our case, we already have a connection to DSP so we select "Data source".

 ![](/exercises/3_Copy_Model_and_Import_Data/images/screenshot07.png)